luvolondon/fvtt-module-jitsiwebrtc/README.md

 * Add localization options (English only for now)
 * Show that the default server is using `beta.meet.jit.si`

+v0.4.7
+* Add Spanish translation thanks to José E. Lozano
+* Update jitsi config settings for more consistency and performance

 # License
 This Foundry VTT module is licensed under a Creative Commons Attribution 4.0 International License.